Patrick-Brandt/random_Acts_Of_Kindess/README.md

 License:
 - Photos
 - Charity Navigator(https://www.charitynavigator.org/)- used to find local charities and organizations
-- Google Maps (https://developers.google.com/maps/documentation/javascript/examples/places-searchbox) - used to find which charities and organizations were in close proximity to the user
+- Google Maps (https://developers.google.com/maps/documentation/javascript/examples/places-searchbox) - used to find which charities and organizations were in close proximity to the user.